-Methods and results: The ANGIOLITE trial, a prospective, randomized, multicenter trial, compared the restenosis parameters of both stents in de novo coronary lesions.
-Primary endpoint was late lumen loss at 6-month angiographic follow-up.
+Methods and results: The ANGIOLITE trial, a prospective, randomised, multicentre trial, compared the restenosis parameters of both stents in de novo coronary lesions.
+The primary endpoint was late lumen loss at six-month angiographic follow-up.
 In-stent healing was assessed by optical coherence tomography (OCT).
-Main clinical endpoint was target lesion failure (TLF) evaluated up to 24 months.
-A total of 223 patients were randomized 1:1 to EES or SES.
-At 6 months, in-stent late lumen loss was 0.08 mm (±0.38) for EES vs 0.04 mm (±0.39) for SES (Difference=-0.04 mm 95% CI [-0.15, 0.07], p for non-inferiority=0.002).
-By OCT, rate of uncovered to total number of struts score >30% was comparable between groups whereas neointimal thickness was reduced in the SES arm (9.0% [7.6, 10.6] vs. 9.9% [8.5, 11.3], p=0.41; and 86.4 [81.6, 91.2] µm vs 72.1 [68.2, 76.0] µm; p<0.01, respectively).
-At 24 months, TLF occurred in 8 patients (7.6% [3.3, 14.5]) in EES arm and in 7 patients (7.1% [2.9, 14.0]) in SES arm (p=0.88).
-Definite/probable stent thrombosis rate was comparable between groups (1.9% [0.2, 6.7] vs 1.0% [0.0, 5.5] EES vs. SES, respectively; p=0.59).
+The main clinical endpoint was target lesion failure (TLF) evaluated up to 24 months.
+A total of 223 patients were randomised 1:1 to EES or SES.
+At six months, in-stent late lumen loss was 0.08 mm (±0.38) for EES vs 0.04 mm (±0.39) for SES (difference=–0.04 mm, 95% CI: –0.15, 0.07, p for non-inferiority=0.002).
+By OCT, the rate of uncovered to total number of struts score >30% was comparable between the groups whereas neointimal thickness was reduced in the SES arm (9.0% [7.6, 10.6] vs 9.9% [8.5, 11.3], p=0.41; and 86.4 [81.6, 91.2] µm vs 72.1 [68.2, 76.0] µm, p<0.01, respectively).
+At 24 months, TLF occurred in eight patients (7.6% [3.3, 14.5]) in the EES arm and in seven patients (7.1% [2.9, 14.0]) in the SES arm (p=0.88).
+The definite/probable stent thrombosis rate was comparable between the groups (1.9% [0.2, 6.7] vs 1.0% [0.0, 5.5] EES vs SES, respectively; p=0.59).